How to get HTML5 working in IE and Firefox 2

 Firefox 2 (or any other Gecko-based browser with a Gecko version pre 1.9b5) has a parsing bug where it will close an unknown element when it sees the start tag of a “block” element p, h1, div, and so forth.

-According to the W3 Schools stats, Firefox 2 only has around 3% of the market — perhaps low enough to justify ignoring it.
+According to the the stats (note that Firefox 2 doesn’t even factor), Firefox 2 only has around 3% of the market — perhaps low enough to justify ignoring it.
 It’s safe to assume that Camino 1 commands an even smaller percentage of the market.

 By ignoring this issue, however, a site can look quite bad in these browsers.
 So how can we fix it?